daverodriguez/bad-merge-no-biscuit/readme.md

 # Here's my project

 - Look how nice it is
-- This is the main branch
+- This is the dev branch
+- Oh no it's not nice anymore